-The Hula Report: Women Lead Way for NOCs
+The hula report: women lead way for nocs

 If it is a struggle to bring up the numbers for women in the leadership of Olympic sport, the NOCs seem an easier path than the international sports federations.
 Of the 41 summer and winter federations on the Olympic program, just two are led by females.

-Regardless of their low proportion compared to males,the club of female NOC presidents includes some of the biggest and most powerful organizations.
+Regardless of their low proportion compared to males, Matlohang Moiloa-Ramoqopo, Lesotho NOC President.
+(ATR-Sheila Hula)the club of female NOC presidents includes some of the biggest and most powerful organizations.

 Six current NOC presidents are in office in the Americas.
 That is the most of any region.